lumeland/lume.land/plugins/tailwindcss.md

   // Extract the classes from HTML and JSX files
   extensions: [".html", ".jsx"],

-  // Additional config, like the theme colors and fonts
+  // Your Tailwind options, like the theme colors and fonts
-  config: {
+  options: {
     theme: {
       colors: {
         blue: "#1fb6ff",